 During Compute Operation, the AIPS peripheral space is disabled and attempted accesses generate bus errors.
-The private peripheral space remains accessible during Compute Operation, including the MCM, NVIC, IOPORT and SysTick.
+The private peripheral space remains accessible during Compute Operation, including the MCM, NVIC, IOPORT, and SysTick.
 Although access to the GPIO registers via the IOPORT is supported, the GPIO port data input registers do not return valid data since clocks are disabled to the Port Control and Interrupt modules.
 By writing to the GPIO port data output registers, it is possible to control those GPIO ports that are configured as output pins.

-Compute Operation is controlled by the CPO register in the MCM, which is only accessible to the CPU.
-Setting or clearing the CPOREQ bit in the MCM initiates entry or exit into Compute Operation.
+Compute Operation is controlled by the CPO register in the MCM (MCM\CPO), which is only accessible to the CPU.
+Setting or clearing MCM\CPO[CPOREQ] initiates entry or exit into Compute Operation.
 Compute Operation can also be configured to exit automatically on detection of an interrupt, which is required in order to service most interrupts.
-Only the core system interrupts (exceptions, including NMI and SysTick) and any edge sensitive interrupts can be serviced without exiting Compute Operation.
+Only the core system interrupts (exceptions, including NMI and SysTick) and any edge-sensitive interrupts can be serviced without exiting Compute Operation.

-When entering Compute Operation, the CPOACK status bit indicates when entry has completed.
-When exiting Compute Operation in Run mode, the CPOACK status bit negates immediately.
-When exiting Compute Operation in VLP Run mode, the exit is delayed to allow the PMC to handle the change in power consumption.
-This delay means the CPOACK bit is polled to determine when the AIPS peripheral space can be accessed without generating a bus error.
+- When entering Compute Operation, the CPOACK status field in the CPO register of MCM module (MCM\CPO[CPOACK]) indicates when entry has completed. - When exiting Compute Operation in Run mode, MCM\CPO[CPOACK] negates immediately. - When exiting Compute Operation in VLP Run mode, the exit is delayed to allow the PMC to handle the change in power consumption.
+This delay means that MCM\CPO[CPOACK] is polled to determine when the AIPS peripheral space can be accessed without generating a bus error.